-The consolidated financial statements of Pharvaris N.V. (the "Company" or "Pharvaris") and its subsidiaries (collectively, "The Group") for the year ended December 31, 2020 were authorized for issue in accordance with a resolution of the directors on April 29, 2021.
+The consolidated financial statements of Pharvaris N.V. (the "Company" or "Pharvaris") and its subsidiaries (collectively, "The Group") for the year ended December 31, 2020 were authorized for issue in accordance with a resolution of the directors on May 26, 2021.

 Pharvaris N.V. was incorporated on September 30, 2015 and is based in Leiden, the Netherlands.
-The Company's registered office is located at J.H.
+The address of its registered office is J.H.
 Oortweg 21, Leiden.
-The Company has been registered at the Chamber of Commerce under file number 64239411.
+It has been registered at the Chamber of Commerce under file number 64239411.

-Pharvaris is a clinical-stage biopharmaceutical company focused on the development and commercialization of innovative therapies for rare diseases with significant unmet need, initially focused on angioedema and other bradykinin-mediated diseases.
+Pharvaris N.V. is a clinical-stage biopharmaceutical company focused on the development and commercialization of innovative therapies for rare diseases with significant unmet need, initially focused on angioedema and other bradykinin-mediated diseases.